 Dream Along With Mickey

 This show took place on the stage in front of the castle for almost 10 years.
 The show featured Mickey and Friends as they celebrated the magic of dreams.
 Mickey planned to have everyone’s dreams come true.
 Mickey and Friends, with the help of Disney Parks guests, defeated villains and save the Magic Kingdom.
-Mickey and Friends along with all their guests celebrate the power of dreams as the show ends.
+The guests, Mickey and Friends celebrate the power of dreams as the show ends.
 The show ended April 2, 2016 and was replaced with Mickey’s Royal Friendship Faire.
 Here is a clip of the final Dream Along with Mickey on April 2, 2016.

 So many changes over the years, but change is a necessary evil to keep people going back to Walt Disney World.
 They need to keep things fresh to create more new, fond memories for us to miss after those have retired.
 Good times.
 Good memories.